Fatigue: Terminology

 The use of the term fatigue in medical contexts may carry inaccurate connotations from the more general usage of the same word.
 More accurate terminology may also be needed for variants within the umbrella term of fatigue.

 Comparison with other terms

 Tiredness

 Tiredness which is a normal result of work, mental stress, anxiety, overstimulation and understimulation, jet lag, active recreation, boredom, or lack of sleep is not considered medical fatigue.
 This is the tiredness described in MeSH Descriptor Data.

 Exhaustion

 Exhaustion is a state of extreme tiredness.

 Sleepiness

 Sleepiness refers to a tendency to fall asleep, whereas fatigue refers to an overwhelming sense of tiredness, lack of energy, and a feeling of exhaustion.
 Sleepiness and fatigue often coexist as a consequence of sleep deprivation.
 However sleepiness and fatigue may not correlate.
 Fatigue is generally considered a longer-term condition than sleepiness (somnolence).

+Classification

+"Fatigue" is categorised as ICD-11 code MG22.